LogoReadingScan

 Get a plain-language explanation in seconds

-JPEG, PNG, or WebP — free to try
+PDF, JPEG, PNG, or WebP — free to try

 Key TakeawaysWhat Is the Difference Between Open and Closed MRI?Field Strength and Image QualityWhen an Open MRI Makes SenseDoes the Machine Type Affect Contrast and Safety?Frequently Asked QuestionsIs an open MRI as accurate as a closed MRI?Should I choose an open MRI if I am claustrophobic?Can I request a specific type of MRI machine?Related Articles